birane012/b012_data/README.md

         Map<String,String> get defaults => {'siege':'NULL'};
         Map<String,List<String>> get fKeys => {'siege':['Siege','idSiege']};

-        if a constraint is not need,you don't have to set its corresponding getter or simply make it return null<br/>
+        If a constraint is not need,you don't have to set its corresponding getter or simply make it return null<br/>

     - Always define a named constructor and an inatance method with the same name fromMap like below:<br/>
         Entite.fromMap(dynamic jsonOrMap) and <br/>
         Entite fromMap(dynamic jsonOrMap)=>Entite.fromMap(jsonOrMap)<br/>

     - Define the Map<String, dynamic> toMap() methode and make sure to assign an aproprate default value to each null ones

     ///////////////////////////////////////////////  ABOUT SQLITE  ////////////////////////////////////////////////////////
     - Important note from sqlite documentation:<br/>